tariq7299/CatFactTask/to-do.md

 ## GLOBAL
 - Add watch abiltiy to be able to reload the backend whenever any changes happnes
+- Add more user cat fact at least like 7

 ## Authporvided
 - CHange all function declerations to function () {} instead of const ...